-At Radcliffe on Trent Infant and Nursery School, we place great value on the health and wellbeing of all our children and staff so are excited to announce that we are working towards the Wellbeing Award for Schools, administered by Award Place, in partnership with National Childrens Bureau.
+At Radcliffe on Trent Infant and Nursery School, we place great value on the health and wellbeing of all our children and staff so are excited to announce that we have acheived the Wellbeing Award for Schools, administered by Award Place, in partnership with National Childrens Bureau.

-We have signed up to this award to further develop our work to promote positive wellbeing and mental health for the whole school community and gain accreditation for the work we have already done.
+We signed up to this award to further develop our work to promote positive wellbeing and mental health for the whole school community.
+We gained accreditation for the work we have already done and to ensure this remains a core value and priority of the school.
 It also ties in with our whole school motto ‘Learn Grow Achieve Together’ and vision:

 To provide a happy, caring and stimulating environment where children will become curious, independent and successful learners who enjoy learning, make progress and achieve.
 They grow into caring, confident individuals who are able to live safe, active and fulfilling lives.
 They are able to work together and become respectful and responsible citizens who make a positive contribution to society.